-In addition, we entered into an Indemnification and Reimbursement Agreement (the "Indemnification and Reimbursement Agreement") and a Tax Matters Agreement (the "Tax Matters Agreement") with Honeywell on September 12, 2018, each of which is described in this MD&A.
+In connection with the Spin-Off, we entered into an Indemnification and Reimbursement Agreement (the "Indemnification and Reimbursement Agreement") and a Tax Matters Agreement (the "Tax Matters Agreement") with Honeywell on September 12, 2018, each of which is described in this MD&A. In December 2019, we commenced a lawsuit against Honeywell in connection with the Indemnification and Reimbursement Agreement, as described below.